RuzgarErtuyun/RuzgarErtuyun.github.io/README.md

 ## About Me

 Hello!
 My name is **Ruzgar Ertuyun**, and I am a student at Hisar in Türkiye.
-I have a passion for coding and have chosen to study **AP CSP** this year (2024) to further my knowledge in computer science.
+I have a passion for coding and have chosen to study **AP CSA** this year (2025) to further my knowledge in computer science.

 ---